AvacWeb/Avac-Selector-Engine/README.md

 Avac Selector Engine
 ===============================

-This is basically the same as the rest of them, a CSS Selector Engine, but its also pretty fast and lightweight.
+This is basically the same as the rest of them, a CSS Selector Engine, but its also very fast and lightweight.
 Try it out, you might like it.

 ```javascript